Knowledge base

 - Source the configuration file:

-. /home/.config/swissbackup/openrc.sh - Display available backups:
+. /home/.config/swissbackup/openrc.sh - Display the available backups:

 restic snapshots - Delete the desired backup: